iconify/types/README.md

 #### All attributes

-For an example of full JSON files that include metadata, look in JSON files in `@iconify/json` package or browse it at GitHub: https://github.com/iconify/collections-json
+For an example of full icon set files that include metadata, look in icon set files in `@iconify/json` package or browse it at GitHub: [https://github.com/iconify/collections-json](https://github.com/iconify/collections-json)

 For an example of individual icons, look in JavaScript files in NPM packages such as `@iconify/icons-mdi`.